 Most commercial insurances cover addiction treatment.
 But if you don’t have health insurance and need addiction treatment, don’t worry.
 There are still many options available for addiction treatment without insurance.
-That does not need to be a barrier for getting the help you need.
-Consider these options.
+That does not need to be a barrier to getting your needed help.
+Consider these options, and consider contacting Promises Washburn House at 855.298.3104 today to learn more about your options for paying for addiction rehab.
+We’re here to help.

 1. Find a State-Funded Rehab Center

 One option for drug and alcohol treatment without insurance is to find the nearest state-funded addiction center.
-Just like private clinics, these centers can offer medical detoxes, therapy and counseling, and other support systems.
-The fact that the government funds them means they are often more affordable than paying for a private treatment facility would be.
+These centers can offer medical detoxes, therapy and counseling, and other support systems like private clinics.
+The fact that the government funds them means they are often more affordable than paying for a private treatment facility.
 State-funded addiction treatment can be a good option for people who:

 - Have a low income